 - P4c.
 Appendix 9 describes how developers should use landscaping and green infrastructure to meet the aspiration that the neighbourhood should represent an exemplar for functional landscape design. - P4d.
 The neighbourhood forum suggests a simple formula to determine the compensation which would be paid towards green infrastructure projects in the area.
 Coin Street Community Builders advertises a number of spaces for hire on the Coin Street estate.
-The cheapest of these by square metre is Doon Street Car Park, which is away from the riverside, which is priced at approximately £1 per square metre per day? - Should construction work be predicted to have an impact severe enough to prevent the reasonable enjoyment of any publicly accessible open space, the developer can be deemed to have taken it out of public use and should in effect lease it at the rate of £1 per square metre per day for the period of the impact.
+The cheapest of these by square metre is Doon Street Car Park, which is away from the riverside, which is priced at approximately £1 per square metre per day.

+Should construction work be predicted to have an impact severe enough to prevent the reasonable enjoyment of any publicly accessible open space, the developer can be deemed to have taken it out of public use and should in effect lease it at the rate of £1 per square metre per day for the period of the impact.
 This funding should be used for improvements to green spaces in the neighbourhood area.
 Lesser impacts or impacts over a smaller area may still trigger compensation at a lower rate, as determined by the planning committee.
+Impacts are likely to be limited to light pollution, dust and noise created by construction.
+The above formula is merely a suggestion, and should be not seen as prescriptive.
+There may be other appropriate measures which could mitigate major losses of amenity in surrounding open space.
+The impact of construction on the amenity of such open space should be assessed on a case by case basis.

-Impacts are likely to be limited to light pollution, dust and noise created by construction. - P4e.
-Given the difficulty in identifying suitable locations for new street trees, other green infrastructure, including trees in on-street planters, rain gardens and green walls would be considered acceptable the policy intention is to retain existing trees in the first instance before providing alternative green infrastructure.
+- P4e.
+Given the difficulty in identifying suitable locations for new street trees, other green infrastructure, including trees in on-street planters, rain gardens and green walls would be considered acceptable the policy intention is to retain existing trees in the first instance before providing alternative green infrastructure. - P5a.

-- P5a.
 The Love Lambeth Air project, carried out between November 2016 and April 2017 by Mapping For Change (www.wearewaterloo.co.uk/services/planting-greening), undertook to measure NO2 with diffusion tubes at 34 sites across Lambeth, including sixteen sites in the South Bank and Waterloo neighbourhood area.
 None of the sites in the neighbourhood area met European targets of 40 μg/m3 (microgrammes per cubic metre), with an average of 51 μg/m3 across the sites.
 The project also asked local residents whether they felt that air quality was poor in the area, with 82.1% of respondents reporting their perception to be that air quality was often or always very poor.
 GLA evidence also supports the need for measures to reduce pollution in the area wherever possible and the policy seeks to ensure developers play their part in this. - P5b.
 The resident and business communities both describe a demanding environment in the South Bank and Waterloo neighbourhood, which is often suffered rather than enjoyed.
 Air pollution, noise, dirt, a lack of space to walk, and conflict with vehicles and bicycles regularly feature in these descriptions.
-In the same way as the Mayor of London has developed a network of Cycle Quietways intended for those who are not confident cycling on heavily trafficked main roads, SoWN has developed a network of streets Greenways which are designated as zones primarily for walking.
+In the same way as the Mayor of London has developed a network of Cycle Quietways intended for those who are not confident cycling on heavily trafficked main roads, SoWN has developed a net work of streets Greenways which are designated as zones primarily for walking.